MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

 ## Connect to FHIR server

-To make the connection, take the following steps:
+To make a connection to a FHIR server, take the following steps:

 1. Click the **Get Data** button: